Rdatatable/data.table/README.md

   15. Added `\n` to message displayed in `melt.data.table` when duplicate names are found, [#1538](https://github.com/Rdatatable/data.table/issues/1538).
 Thanks @Franknarf1.

+  16. `merge.data.table` will raise warning if any of data.tables to join has 0 columns.
+Closes [#597](https://github.com/Rdatatable/data.table/issues/597).

 ### Changes in v1.9.6  (on CRAN 19 Sep 2015)

 #### NEW FEATURES